Mountain-Hydrology-Research-Group/snow-hydrology/overview/a-syllabus.md

 ### Week 7 - Snow melt
 ---
 * **Assignments**
+  * Lab 7-1
+  * Lab 7-2
+  * The homework for module 7 is lumped together with the homework for module 8.
   * See the course project page - your Midterm Progress Report is due on February 20
+* **Required Readings**
+  * TBD
+  * For this module, the second day of class will be a discussion of the readings.
+Please prepare accordingly.

 ### Week 8 - Snow-dominated watershed hydrology
 ---
+* **Assignments**
+  * Lab 8-1
+  * Lab 8-2
+  * HW 7 (Due March 6).
+Note this homework assignment is worth double the points of other homework assignments.
+* **Required Readings**
+  * TBD
+  * For this module, the second day of class will be a discussion of the readings.
+Please prepare accordingly.

 ### Week 9 - Snowpack structure and avalanches
 ---